 The number of suits filed against Xarelto’s manufacturers (Bayer and Johnson & Johnson) necessitated a mass tort program.
 With what started as more than 620 cases initially, the consolidation of cases brought in another 2,800 Xarelto lawsuits.
 Together, the mass tort program exceeds 3,400 lawsuits, all of which express similar concerns about the drug.

 In a mass tort, one attorney (or group of attorneys) represent multiple injured parties for their respective claims.
 The investigation, evidence, and witnesses can all be shared among the cases involved.
 Beyond the attorneys, a group of lawyers nationwide can pool their resources, information, and ideas.
-By doing so, they guarantee that all individuals receive fair settlements.
+Having Xarelto lawsuits consolidated gives individuals the best chance to receive fair settlements.

 Complaints in the Xarelto Lawsuits Consolidated Via Mass Tort